Azure-Samples/ms-identity-docs-code-python/msal-device-flow-python/README.md

 - Python
 page_type: sample
 name: "Python console application that makes a request to the Graph API via the Device Code flow"
-description: "This sample Python application shows a console application which makes a rqeuest to Microsoft Graph using the Device Code flow."
+description: "This Python console application uses the device code flow for authentication and then makes a request to Microsoft Graph for the user's profile data."
 products:
 - azure
 - azure-active-directory